 What measures were taken to ensure that the convoy was safe?
 "The fission products and actinides were first contained by casting them into blocks of glass, and then placed in stainless steel containers with welded covers.
 Lastly, these containers were placed in CASTOR steel casks, which have an average wall thickness of 25 cm."

 All in all, it was not dangerous.
 "This is the eleventh time that a train carrying such containers has been sent to Germany.
 Belgian and Swiss waste is also processed in La Hague and returned to its country of origin.
 This time, environmental organisations pointed to the large number of containers as a cause for alarm.
 The train was carrying 11 CASTORs ,each containing 28 containers, making a total of 308.
 Previous convoys carried an average of 240 containers.
 Having said that, there is very little difference between a train with 10 CASTORS and one with 11…"

 Protesting against radioactive waste convoys is an iconic cause for anti-nuclear militants.
-However, the stage-managed action and media hubris defied all rational logic.
 What would people say if we had caved in to the opponents to nuclear transport and simply dumped waste into the environment?
 After all, if this radioactive material is processed and vitrified, it is to protect the environment, including the people who lie down across the tracks!

-Is there any merit to the argument against storing vitrified waste in Gorleben?
+Is there any merit to the argument against interim storage of vitrified waste in Gorleben?
 German engineers are among the best in the world.
 The facilities in Gorleben reflect their expertise.
 Returning waste to power plants, dispersing them as in the USA would greatly increase the number of disposal sites.

 Go to page in French